tszydlo/FogML-Zephyr-FOTA/README.md

 # FogML-Zephyr-FOTA
-The application is the result of research conducted jointly with the [AVSystem](https://www.avsystem.com/) company.
+The application is the result of research conducted jointly with the [AVSystem](https://www.avsystem.com/).
 It demonstrated how the LwM2M protocol may support TinyMLOps on resource-constrained devices.
 The source code supplements the research paper submitted to the TinyML symposium.
 More details will be provided at a convenient time.

 Code of the application is based on https://github.com/AVSystem/Anjay-zephyr-client/tree/master/demo.